• About Click&Boat

 Sail within your comfort zone

-Being aware of your surroundings and sailing at a pace you are comfortable with is the best way to keep yourself and any passengers safe onboard.
-This involves maintaining proper speeds, keeping an eye on other boaters in the area and keeping a lookout at all times.
+Being aware of your surroundings and maintain a speed that you are comfortable with is the best way to keep yourself and any passengers safe onboard.
+This involves maintaining proper speeds and keeping an eye on other boaters in the area.

 An essential part of boat safety is having the right safety equipment on board, and where needed, a backup.
-There should be enough properly fitting Lifejackets on board for everyone and a brightly coloured reflective life vest should be worn by children under the age of 13 at all times.
+There should be enough properly fitting Life jackets on board for everyone.
+Additionally, a brightly coloured reflective life vest should be worn by children under the age of 13 at all times.
 In addition, backup communication devices should always be carried in case of emergency.

 Learn to swim

-Asides from allowing you to go diving or snorkeling from your boat, being able to swim is essential for boaters.
-This skills is invaluable is you plan on spending any time on the water and asides from being fun it could save your life.
+Asides from allowing you to go diving or snorkelling from your boat, being able to swim is essential for boaters.
+This skill is invaluable is you plan on spending time on the water, and it could save your life.

 Have a first aid kit and toolbox to hand

 Another important thing is to train yourself to make minor repairs on your boat.
-Small glitches can require that you have a toolbox handy and being prepared can help you to avoid spending time stuck afloat.
+Small glitches can require that you have a toolbox handy.
+Being prepared can help you to avoid spending time stuck afloat.
 Make sure you carry engine spares including belts, hoses and filters, plus fuses.
 It is also essential that you carry spare fuel.

-Be sure to observe these safety tips the next time you set sail and share your other tips in the comment section!
+Be sure to observe these safety tips the next time you set sail.
+Share your other tips in the comment section!

-Share the post "Boat safety tips for smooth sailing"
+Share the post "Boat safety tips for smooth boating"

 • Facebook